mmonfils/neighborhood-lab-dsm/CODE_OF_CONDUCT.md

 * **Stay local.** Stay centered around the everyday reality of central Iowa neighborhoods rather than national news debates or political arguments.

 ## Looking Out for the Space
 To handle issues and concerns, such as a misunderstanding over shared tools or a lack of goodwill, our first step is always direct, respectful communication.
-Rather than letting a small issue escalate, two neighbors can simply walk over for a polite, diplomatic chat on the porch.
-Reminding each other that the block runs on mutual respect is how we keep our community tight-knit, safe, and self-reliant.
+Rather than letting a small issue escalate, two neighbors can simply walk over for a polite chat on the porch.
+Reminding each other that the block runs on mutual respect and local sovereignty is how we keep our community tight knit, safe, and self reliant.